samanxsy/docker-compose-task/README.md

 * Extra steps:
 5. Created a Kubernetes cluster in AWS
-6. Pushed the webserver Image to the AWS ECR >> [Public ECR](public.ecr.aws/i8f8t1r2/saman-docker-task)
+6. Pushed the webserver Image to the AWS ECR >> public.ecr.aws/i8f8t1r2/saman-docker-task
 7. Created a Deployment file, declaring for two instances of the webserver and a LoadBalancer >> [deployment,yaml](https://github.com/samanxsy/docker-compose-task/blob/master/deployment.yaml)
 8. Applying the deployment to my AWS EKS cluster >> (I SHUT THEM DOWN DURING THE WEEKEND)